skjolber/async-stax-utils/README.md

 Users of this library will benefit from

-  * Input- and Outputstream read-/write-delegates with callback
+  * Input- and Outputstream read-/write-delegates with end-of-stream callback
   * XML filtering
     * Max text- and CDATA-node length
     * Max document length